Skip to content

 4. Global Accessibility

-For HOAs with international residents or owners, cryptocurrency can facilitate cross-border payments without the need for complex currency conversions or expensive international wire transfers.
+For HOAs with international residents or owners, cryptocurrency can facilitate cross-border payments without the need for involved currency conversions or expensive international wire transfers.
 This makes it easier for foreign residents to pay dues and assessments in their preferred digital currency, eliminating the need for traditional banking services.

 Challenges and Risks of Cryptocurrency for HOAs